BorisKozo/extensibility.js/README.md

 (Note: sometimes minor breaking changes appear in minor versions.
 If this is a problem for your process please open an issue)

+### 0.3.0 -> 0.3.1

+* Added the Value construct

+* Added destructuring friendly properties to all the constructs (Builder, Service, Value, Command, Condition)

 ### 0.2.1 -> 0.3.0